Miltonly/Streets/Maddocks Trail

 Comparable homes nearby

-Maddocks Trail sits in Coates, a pocket of Milton that trades proximity to the 401 for a quieter residential rhythm.
+Maddocks Trail sits in Coates, a pocket that trades proximity to the 401 for a quieter residential rhythm.
 The on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-For the Toronto commute, the Milton GO station is six minutes away; the total trip to Union runs just over an hour.
-The street itself sees little through traffic, so the road network handles the load without the noise that defines busier corridors.
+For the Toronto commute, the GO station is six minutes away; the full trip to Union runs just over an hour.
+The street itself sees little through traffic, which suits buyers who want highway access without the noise of a main artery.

 Schools and catchment